MusicDin/kubitect/docs/examples/full-example.md

         - id: 5

 #
-# The 'kubernetes' section specifies which version of Kubernetes and
+# The 'kubernetes' section contains Kubernetes related properties,
-# Kubespray to use and which network plugin and DNS server to install.
+# such as version and network plugin.
 #
 kubernetes:
   version: v1.24.7